 2. Be sure you comply with the Fair Housing Act (FHA).
 That means you can’t discriminate based on characteristics like religion or race.
 There’s a code of ethics that the FHA has created for landlords, as well.
 By following it with every tenant, every time, you’ll be protecting yourself from discrimination lawsuits.
 Sure, a tenant could still sue – but it doesn’t mean they would have a legitimate case or win a judgment against you.
 Protecting yourself from legal problems is important.

-3. Background and credit checks are essential.
+3. Tenant background checks are essential.
 When your potential tenant fills out the application, make sure you see some ID to back up name, address, and similar information.
 Then, use the info the applicant has provided to check up on him or her by running a tenant screening report.
 It may feel time-consuming and intrusive, but it’s well worth the effort.
 You don’t want to rent to someone who has lied about past employment, credit history, or living arrangements.
 If they lie about that on the application, they will lie to you about why the rent is late or how the damage occurred.

 4. Meet potential tenants face-to-face.
 With a busy world and the internet, a lot of rental deals are all done without the landlord ever meeting the tenant in person.
 That can be convenient at the time, but it’s also a recipe for risk.
 By meeting potential tenants in person, you can put a name with a face and learn a little bit about their personality, as well.
 How they are dressed, if they are clean, and how they speak and carry themselves can give you insight into what kind of tenants they will actually be.
 Trust your gut.
 It can give you a lot of information from that handshake and conversation.